joeaguilar/cglitcher/README.md

 you can also follow this guide [here](https://jjyap.wordpress.com/2014/05/24/installing-opencv-2-4-9-on-mac-osx-with-python-support/).

-Several files are included under server:
+Several files are included under server

 1. directoryglitcher.js
 2. directoryglitcherrandom.js
 3. oneimageglitcher.js
 4. socketioglitcher.js
 5. utils.js -> Dont use this

 + directoryglitcher takes the arguments: `node /path/to/directoryglitcher.js /path/to/directory/ [effectargs]`
 + directoryglitcherrandom takes the arguments: `node /path/to/directoryglitcherrandom.js /path/to/directory/`